Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

    *Auto Keyframe* will insert new keyframes for the properties in the active *Keying Set*.

-   Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D views (i.e. you cant use it e.g. to animate the colors of a material in the Properties window...).
+   Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D views (i.e. you cant use it e.g. to animate the colors of a material in the Properties editor...).

 Layered
    Optional while playback.
 TODO.